brucethemoose/Free-Oracle-Minecraft-Server-Tutorial/README.md

 # Setting up your server

 - Consider taking a crash course in linux CLI, either from [text guides like this](https://scicomp.aalto.fi/scicomp/shell/) or from a Youtube video.
 The linux terminal is in the bottom of VSCode in the "terminal" tab, and you can open multiple terminals with the "+" button.
+- Software on the server can be updated with `sudo yum upgrade`.
 - Java 17 can be installed with the command `sudo yum install java-17-openjdk.aarch64`.
 You can find other Java versions with `sudo yum search JDK`

 # Installing Minecraft